gsoft-inc/wl-squide/docs/guides/overriding-a-react-context.md

 label: Overriding a React context
 ---

-# Overriding a React context for a specific remote module
+# Overriding a React context

-In a federated application using [Module Federation](https://webpack.js.org/concepts/module-federation/), it's typical to configure various global [React contexts](https://legacy.reactjs.org/docs/context.html) at the root of the host application that will be consumed by the remote modules.
+In a federated application using [Module Federation](https://webpack.js.org/concepts/module-federation/), it's typical to configure various global [React contexts](https://legacy.reactjs.org/docs/context.html) at the root of the host application.
+These contexts will usually be consumed by the remote modules.

-Let's take a sample example using a `BackgroundColorContext`:
+Let's take a simple example using a `BackgroundColorContext`:

 ```tsx !#16-21 host/src/App.tsx
 import { useAppRouter } from "@sample/shell";